 LEON Healthy Fast Food Restaurant

 I visited LEON healthy fast food restaurant for the first time quite a few years back and I loved it.
-This is a healthy restaurant but at the same time it’s a takeaway as well.
+This is a healthy restaurant but at the same time, it’s a takeaway as well.
 It’s up to you whether you want to sit down and eat your food peacefully or can take it out with you if you are on the go.
 This is a perfect place to visit if you want something quick and healthy but don’t want to wait too long before getting your food served.

-Today, you can find LEON restaurants in all kind of cities although they are mostly London-based.
+Today, you can find LEON restaurants in all kinds of cities although they are mostly London-based.
 In the past few years, this healthy restaurant chain has been expanding out of London so you may find them in some smaller cities too.

 What I love about LEON healthy fast food restaurant: